 Patient safety and two-way communication

-The OpenNotes Patient Safety Initiative is launched with funding from CRICO/Risk Management Foundation of the Harvard Medical Institutions.
+The OpenNotes Patient Safety Initiative is launched with funding from CRICO/Risk Management Foundation of Harvard Medical School affiliates.
 The work investigates the potential effects of note sharing on patient safety.
 OpenNotes researchers pilot an online reporting tool that invites patients to identify errors and inaccuracies and provide other feedback about their notes.
-Results show that, when invited, one-quarter of patients and families identify potential medical documentation errors, half of which are considered “important” by the patients/families and clinicians.
+Results show that, when invited, one-quarter of patients and families identify potential medical documentation errors, half of which are considered “important” by patients, families, and clinicians.

 Expansion into mental health

 Beth Israel Deaconess Medical Center launches a pilot to invite patients to view notes written by their psychotherapists.
-Continued research and implemention at numerous sites across the U.S. and Canada show that reading online mental health notes indicates patient experiences are more positive than negative.
+Continued research and implementation at numerous sites across the U.S. and Canada show that reading online mental health notes indicates patient experiences are more positive than negative.
 Survey respondents agree that having open therapy notes is a good idea, and many recommend that it continue.
 Advocates believe that note sharing can serve as an important tool in mental health care and reduce the stigma associated with mental illness.
-More than 30 health systems throughout the U.S. are sharing mental health notes.

 OpenNotes Consortia, Networks, and Learning Collaboratives

-Kaiser Permanente Northwest, Legacy Health, Oregon Health and Science University, The Portland Clinic, Salem Health, OCHIN, Providence Health System, Peace Health Medical Group, and Samaritan Health Services form the OpenNotes Northwest Consortium to support adoption and drive implementation of open notes.
+The OpenNotes Northwest Consortium is formed to support adoption and drive implementation of open notes across Oregon and Washington.
 As the first regional group to collaborate, they demonstrate striking leadership by working together on behalf of patients.
-Following success in the Pacific Northwest, OpenNotes consortia have been launched in California, New York and Wisconsin, and formed around topics of specific interest including mental health, oncology, patient/family involvement, pediatrics/adolescents, and documentation.
+Following success in the Pacific Northwest, OpenNotes consortia are formed across California, New York, and Wisconsin.
+Later, OpenNotes consortia form around topics of specific interest including mental health, oncology, patient/family involvement, pediatrics/adolescents, and clinical documentation quality.

 Looking to the future with OurNotes